drhagen/parsita/README.rst

 Like all good parser combinator libraries, this one abuses operators to provide a clean grammar-like syntax.
 The ``__or__`` method is defined so that ``|`` tests between two alternatives.
 The ``__and__`` method is defined so that ``&`` tests two parsers in sequence.
 Other operators are used as well.

 In a technique that I think is new to Python, Parsita uses metaclass magic to allow for forward declarations of values.
-This is important for parser combinators because grammars are often recursive or mutually recursive, means that some components must be used in the definition of others before they themselves are defined.
+This is important for parser combinators because grammars are often recursive or mutually recursive, meaning that some components must be used in the definition of others before they themselves are defined.

 Motivating example
 ^^^^^^^^^^^^^^^^^^